 Address and Hours and Parking

 Happy Rolph’s Animal Farm is located at 650 Read Rd, St. Catharines, ON L2R 7K6.
 They are open daily, and free to visit any time.
+Summer greenspace hours are dusk to dawn, animal area hours are 10 am – 8 pm and washrooms are 7 am – 8 pm.
 There is free parking available on-site, but it fills up quickly on weekends, so visit through the week if you can.
 Some visitors report parking on the street, but please watch for local regulations if you do this.
 Visit their website here.
 When you plan your visit, expect to spend a few hours here, and then wander down the path to Lake Ontario and enjoy the view.